DIRECTING THE ACTOR

 Sarah is concerned about her prop business and does not realise she is being chatted up.

-[NOTE: You direct Sarah to do some reactions - the 'umms' - and see Getting PRESENCE into the scene - the sense of a character being 'in'.
+[NOTE: You direct SARAH to do more than one reaction - technically termed the 'umms' - and see Getting PRESENCE into the scene - the sense of a character being 'in'.

 This also gives the audience some sense of who is there in the conversation - see top of scene (technique).
 You have to do a lot as director and sound designer at the top of the scene.
 Jack is showing his objective here.
 This is much more than the apparent text.
 This is really about the subtext.
 Jack is trying to chat Sarah up.]